-It can be good for a quick solution for a Desktop computer that needs wireless or broken WiFi on a laptop.
+It works well as a quick solution for a Desktop computer that needs a wireless connection or broken WiFi on a laptop.

 Be aware not all cell phone Carriers allow for this and may turn off the WiFi forcing you to use your Data plan.

 Any old Android Device will work.
-I have used old Galaxy S1 and S2 with no problem with them working very well.
+I have even used an old Galaxy S2 and S5 that work very well.

-I have a new Galaxy S8 which is tied to my cell plan and turns off the WiFi so it can not be used.
+I also have a Galaxy S10 which is tied to my cell plan and turns off the WiFi so it can not be used.

-Here are the steps need to use an Android Device as a wireless USB adapter along with screenshots if needed.
+Below are the steps to follow to use an Android Device as a wireless USB adapter along with screenshots if needed.

-Some phones and Android version may vary in setup but will be close to the following instructions with no need to Root the phone.
+Some phones and Android versions may vary in setup but will be close to the following instructions with no need to Root the phone.

 Steps To Use Your Android Phone as a USB WiFi Adapter

 Sometimes Drivers for the phone will need to be loaded.
-Usually it is automatically found.
+Usually, they are automatically found.

 Many cell phone Carriers will turn off the WiFi and force it to use the Data Plan which can run a bill up.

-Using a old cell phone with no cell plan is best since there is no chance of it using Cell Data.
+Using an old cell phone with no cell plan is best since there is no chance of it using Cell Data.